Introduction Part II and Solving Equations

 Rectangle Rule

-In the rectangle rule, we calculate the area of the rectangle with width h
+In the rectangle rule, we calculate the area of the rectangle with width h and height determined

 by evaluating the function at the left endpoint of the interval.